garethjohnsdesign/greenwichcomedyfestival.co.uk/README.md

-# Greenwich Comedy Festival 2017
+# Greenwich Comedy Festival 2018

-Website for Greenwich Comedy Festival 2017.
-Please go to [greenwichcomedyfestival.co.uk](http://greenwichcomedyfestival.co.uk) in case you want to take a look at the website.
+Website for Greenwich Comedy Festival 2018.
+Please go to [greenwichcomedyfestival.co.uk](https://www.greenwichcomedyfestival.co.uk) in case you want to take a look at the website.

 * * *

-Copyright (c) 2017 Gareth Johns Art Direction + Design – info@garethjohnsdesign.com
+Copyright (c) 2018 Gareth Johns Design + Development – info@garethjohnsdesign.com